emilyst/vscode-test-explorer-diagnostics/README.md

 Test Explorer Diagnostics Controller
 ====================================

-This repository contains the source code for the Test Explorer Diagnostics Controller extension for Visual Studio Code.
-It is meant to work with the [Test Explorer extension](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).
+This repository contains the source code for the [Test Explorer Diagnostics Controller extension](https://marketplace.visualstudio.com/items?itemName=emilylilylime.vscode-test-explorer-diagnostics) for Visual Studio Code.
+It requires the [Test Explorer extension](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer).

 Using the test states known to the Test Explorer, it populates diagnostics in Visual Studio Code.
 These appear in the Problems panel.
 See the screenshot below as an example.